AAwhittier/data-structures/LINKEDLIST/llist.md

 ![Linked List Cat](listcat.png)
 [4](#Sources)

-As a general rule we should always know where the head and tail are in a DLL Losing access to this would lose access to the list.
+As a general rule we should always know where the head and tail are in a DLL.
+Losing access to this would lose access to the list.
 This can be tricky so we will cover a few of the operations.
 Performing the operations: